 — Howard Burton

-Howard Burton is the creator of Ideas Roadshow’s IBDP Portal which offers an award-winning, user-friendly platform of authoritative, engaging video resources featuring world-leading experts and helpful supporting materials specifically created for students to help them ace the DP core requirements, in particular TOK and the Extended Essay.
-Howard holds a PhD in theoretical physics and an MA in philosophy, and was the Founding Executive Director of Canada’s Perimeter Institute for Theoretical Physics.
-Individual teacher and student subscriptions to Ideas Roadshow’s IBDP Portal can be purchased for $200 per year, HERE.
+Ideas Roadshow’s IBDP Portal offers an award-winning digital platform of authoritative, engaging video resources featuring world-leading experts and helpful supporting materials specifically created for students to help them ace the DP core requirements, in particular TOK and the Extended Essay.
+Individual teacher and student subscriptions to Ideas Roadshow’s IBDP Portal can be purchased for $99 per year for unlimited access to more than 500 video resources with accompanying worksheets/lesson plans, HERE.
 Use the contact form for details about institutional subscriptions.